MIRIAM’S PLACE

 the world of a play

-Get an insider’s perspective of what goes into creating a play from the first read of a script, through design discussions, into the rehearsal rooms, and finally to full production.
-Shotgun Players’ artistic director, Patrick Dooley, and other collaborating artists, will lead this exploration through his own experience of directing Christopher Chen’s newest play: The Motion.
+Get an insider’s perspective on what goes into creating a play from the first read of a script, through design discussions, into the rehearsal rooms, and finally to full production.
+Shotgun Players’ artistic director Patrick Dooley and other collaborating artists will lead this exploration through the experience of producing Edward Albee’s classic The Goat, or Who is Sylvia?
+This seminar involves six gatherings on Mondays from 10:30am – 12pm, and four other events, including a read-through with the cast, a rehearsal in our studios, a technical rehearsal, and a preview performance at the theater.

 SOLD-OUT!